 You can customize, manage, and create new themes while editing any chart.
 Click on the brush icon in the sidebar to start.

 Every theme comes with predefined colors.
 To replace an existing color, click on any of the colored squares.
 A color picker will open, where you can either choose a color or enter a color code in form of a Hex color code or RGB.
 To add a new color to your palette, click on the '+' first and then choose a color.
 While changing the colors, you will see instantly how the chart is affected.

 As an example we'll use the following colors:

 — Colors - #CD478C, #F5573C, #FE9900, #00B36C, #194B8A, #45B5C3

 (We won't define 'Distinct colors', a feature we plan to depreciate in the near future.)

 You can reorder colors by the 'drag and drop' method.
 Having defined all colors, in the theme editor, now you should see this:

-Tip: If you need some inspiration to create your color scheme, there are also apps that many designers use as tools for their work: Adobe Color CC, chroma.js, Colordot, Coolors and Paletton to name a few.
-Also worth looking at: Wes Anderson Palettes.
+Tip: If you need some inspiration to create your color scheme, there are also apps that many designers use as tools for their work: Adobe Color CC, chroma.js, Colordot, or Coolors to name a few.
+Also, worth looking at: Wes Anderson Palettes.

 For each theme, you can mainly select a combination of up to five fonts: